newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-federal.md

 callToActionLink: https://www.irs.gov/pub/irs-pdf/f2553.pdf
 callToActionText: Apply for My Federal S Corp Designation
 ---
-The process to apply for an S corporation designation starts at the federal level.
+The process to apply for an `S corporation|s-corp` designation starts at the federal level.
 In most cases, the IRS will approve or reject the application and will notify the business entity within 60 days.

 To apply for an S corp status you will need: